craftingcity/The-Known-World/Game Notes/Mechanics/Custom Weapon Mechanics.md

 ### Siege

 This weapon is so large or unwieldy that it requires a full action to prepare before it can be used to make any kind of weapon attacks.
+It must be re-prepared after moving.

 ### Wind-Susceptible